 The default format (inset) of the blog is controlled by a Journalmaker tool, but a custom layout can be created.
 The internal content of articles can include most HTML/CSS formatting options.
 At the site manager's option, previews of recent articles can be echoed on the home page or almost anywhere else in the site, all together or by category.

 The editor may enable comments for the blog, the preview, or articles by individual members.
 Comments can be restricted to members only or allowed to all readers.
 The blog is secured by industry-standard access control lists.

 The layout and color scheme and content of your member profiles may be different from the one shown here.

-Each member has a personal profile that enables blogging, links to other networks, and personal information as enabled by the site and selected by the member.
+If you install Journalmaker's member management tool, each member has a personal profile that enables blogging, links to other networks, and personal information as enabled by the site and selected by the member.